allefr/XBeeAPI/README.md

 The user can create a separate thread which cyclically calls the `readSerial()` method.

 An example is provided in files `example_APImode2.py` and `example_TransparentMode.py`, which use threading on methods defined in file `read_comm.py`.

+The threadable method `read_comm(xbee_obj)` in file `read_comm.py` is smartly using the _select_ option on the serial port which reacts as a hardware interrupt, blocking the execution of the thread till something is received (or sent) up to a maximum of 10 seconds.
+This allow a much less burden on the CPU but can only be used on Unix system (linux, mac, SBC running unix systems).
+For Windows systems it was instead implemented a read every 100ms.

 ## API Mode Features